Replanting in the Right-of-Way

 - ROW trees must be at least a 1.5-inch caliper tree.
 Trees provided through some community tree adoption programs will not meet this requirement.
 Trees provided through the Planting Forward program are intended for planting in private yards.
 Tree size is required to make sure the tree will survive the challenging growing conditions of placement within the right-of-way.

 - The resident must complete an application for a permit to plant in the right-of-way.
-The fee for the permit has been waived through 2021.
+The fee for the permit has been waived.
 The permit allows the City to include the tree on the tree inventory, and ensures that the resident understands the requirements of street tree planting.

 - Cedar Rapids Municipal Code requires that new street right-of-way and parking lot trees be shade trees (over-story or mid-canopy species) unless overhead utilities do not allow planting of these trees.